TheLudd/react-form-data/README.md

 Formdata supports ```input```, ```textarea``` and ```select``` elements.
 The name of an element is used as key in the created object and the value is fetched form the entered text, the selected ```option``` element or the defined ```value``` on the checked radio button.

 ### checkboxes
-Checkboxes can be used on two different ways.
+Checkboxes can be used in two different ways.
   1. A single checkbox can tie ```true``` or ```faslse``` to its key.
   2. Several checkboxes can be used to tie an array of values to the same key.